kimfucious/netlify-forms-formik/README.md

 If you're familiar with Formik, this is where all the action usually happens; however, I've moved some of the action out of this function, into a separate function, `handleSubmit`, which gets triggered by a [React Effect Hook](https://reactjs.org/docs/hooks-reference.html#useeffect).

-The reason for separating this out, is that there is a delay between executing reCaptcha, receiving the reCaptcha response, and putting it somewhere (e.g. state) where it can be accessed to inject into the form data.
+The reason for separating this out is that there is a delay between executing reCaptcha, receiving the reCaptcha response, and putting it somewhere (e.g. state) where it can be accessed to inject into the form data.
 And I got tired of shooting blanks when submitting my form.

 #### onVerify